irenehng/cosmetic-ingredient/README.md

 # cosmetic-ingredient

-Link to the app on Streamlit Cloud: [a](https://cosmetic-ingredient.streamlit.app/) A multi-page Streamlit web app with 2 main pages:
+[Link](https://cosmetic-ingredient.streamlit.app/) to the app on Streamlit Cloud.

+A multi-page Streamlit web app with 2 main pages:

 **1. Ingredients reader & function analyzer:**